Airbus has "high hopes" for struggling Kingfisher

 | NEW YORK

-NEW YORK Europe's Airbus expects to maintain A380 superjumbo deliveries at 25 to 27 aircraft in 2012, unchanged from this year, as production edges up to three planes a month, sales chief John Leahy said.
+NEW YORK Airbus expects to maintain A380 superjumbo deliveries at 25-27 aircraft in 2012, unchanged from this year, as production edges up to three planes a month, sales chief John Leahy said.

 Airbus delivered 19 of the world's largest airliner, which has a list price of $375 million per plane, in the first 10 months of 2011.

-"This year we're in that range, 25 to 27" in terms of deliveries, Leahy said on Wednesday on the sidelines of a conference in New York organized by Credit Suisse and Aviation Week.
+"This year we're in that range, 25 to 27 (in terms of deliveries)," Leahy said on the sidelines of a conference organized by Aviation Week and Credit Suisse.

 "Next year should be in the same range."